 For a UE supporting concurrent gaps or [concurrent gaps with Pre-MG] or [concurrent gaps with NCSG], and when concurrent gaps are configured the carrier-specific scaling factor CSSFwithin_gap,i for a measurement object i derived in this chapter is applied to following measurement types for the associated measurement gap:

-- SSB-based intra-frequency measurement object with no measurement gap in clause 9.2.5 and 9.2A.5, when
+- SSB-based intra-frequency measurement object with no measurement gap in clauses 9.2.5 and 9.2A.5, when

-- all of the SMTC occasions of this intra-frequency measurement object are overlapped with the associated measurement gap in concurrent [GAPs], or
+- all of the SMTC occasions of this intra-frequency measurement object are overlapped with the associated measurement gap in concurrent GAPs, or

-- part of the SMTC occasions of this intra-frequency measurement object are overlapped with the associated measurement gap and all the SMTC occasions of this intra-frequency measurement object are overlapped with the union of concurrent [GAPs].
+- part of the SMTC occasions of this intra-frequency measurement object are overlapped with the associated measurement gap and all the SMTC occasions of this intra-frequency measurement object are overlapped with the union of concurrent GAPs.

-- part of the SMTC occasions of this intra-frequency measurement object are overlapped with the associated measurement gap and all the SMTC occasions of this intra-frequency measurement object are overlapped with the union of concurrent [GAPs] or with the union of concurrent concurrent [GAPs] and MUSIM gaps if MUSIM gaps are configured.
+- part of the SMTC occasions of this intra-frequency measurement object are overlapped with the associated measurement gap and all the SMTC occasions of this intra-frequency measurement object are overlapped with the union of concurrent GAPs or with the union of concurrent concurrent GAPs and MUSIM gaps if MUSIM gaps are configured.

-- SSB-based intra-frequency measurement object with measurement gap in clause 9.2.6 and 9.2A.6.
+- SSB-based intra-frequency measurement object with measurement gap in clauses 9.2.6 and 9.2A.6.

-- CSI-RS based inter-frequency measurement in clause 9.10.3, when CSI-RS resources for L3 measurement of this inter-frequency measurement object are overlapped by the measurement gap or the associated measurement gap in concurrent [GAPs].
+- CSI-RS based inter-frequency measurement in clause 9.10.3, when CSI-RS resources for L3 measurement of this inter-frequency measurement object are overlapped by the measurement gap or the associated measurement gap in concurrent GAPs.

-- CSI-RS based inter-frequency measurement in clause 9.10.3, when CSI-RS resources for L3 measurement of this inter-frequency measurement object are partially overlapped by the measurement gap or the associated measurement gap in concurrent [GAPs].
+- CSI-RS based inter-frequency measurement in clause 9.10.3, when CSI-RS resources for L3 measurement of this inter-frequency measurement object are partially overlapped by the measurement gap or the associated measurement gap in concurrent GAPs.